-You'll appreciate the Pixel 4 XL's IP68 water-resistance rating, which should keep the phone safe in up to 5 feet of water for half-an-hour.
+You'll appreciate the Pixel 4 XL's IP68 water-resistance rating, which should keep the phone safe in up to 5 feet of water for half-an-hour, and makes it one of the best waterproof phones you can buy today.
 I was less impressed by the durability of the Pixel 4 XL's display, which picked up a scratch just bouncing around my pocket for less than a day — nothing catastrophic, but visible enough for someone else to notice when I handed him the phone to admire.

 Google Pixel 4 XL review: Display

 One of the few things differentiating the Google Pixel 4 XL from the Pixel 4 is screen size.
 Google's larger phone has a 6.3-inch AMOLED screen with sharper 3040 x 1440 resolution.
 But the most important display feature can be found in both Pixel 4 models: Google's new phones have a 90-Hz refresh rate.